sandragreiner/secpps-ws/README.md

 Abstract TBD

-# Call/Publication of Results
+# Publication of Results

-We do not call for scientific papers but rather are looking for lightning talks, project showcases, and provocative opening statements by participants, which they will have to submit before the workshop using a slide template we will provide.
+We do not call for scientific papers but rather are looking for lightning talks and project showcases by participants, which they will have to propose before the workshop.

-As a result of the workshop, we want to summarize the key findings as a technical report and a subset of this report is planned to be published via a general magazine such as IEEE Software, IEEE Computer, or CACM.
-We will invite workshop participants to co-author this report.
+As a result of the workshop, we want to summarize the key findings as a technical report and a subset of this report is planned to be published via a relevant conference or journal.

 Moreover, we will invite the participants to join the ongoing work of the SECPPS community which started with SECPPS'21 and continues until today.